luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 Vector arithmetic and library functions are also constant-folded when possible and vector constants are embedded into the bytecode.

 Constant-folding has also been added to `string.char` and `string.sub` methods.
-String concatenation and string interpolation will also constant-fold for constant string or even when only some of the strings are constant.
+String concatenation and string interpolation will also be constant-folded for constant strings or even when only some of the strings in the expression are constant.

 Inlining has received multiple improvements.

-Inlining cost model is now aware of the work constant-folding has done and will not consider constant expressions to have a cost of evaluation.
+The inlining cost model is now aware of the work constant-folding has done and will not consider constant expressions to have a cost of evaluation.

 This means that functions computing a constant based on other global constants is a very likely inlining candidate:
 ```luau